davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 resolved beneath the Dish Hill xenolith location, and correspond to a similar time [@Luffi2009].
 These scenarios have been posed by several workers and are underpinned by the contextal features presented below.
+<comment>Maybe think about putting this earlier?</comment>

 ## The Neogene slab window

 @fig:reconstruction shows the surface projection of the hypothetical slab window and the partially subducted Monterey plate at ca. 19 Ma [@Wilson2005].
-The slab window is thought to have formed by the subduction of the trailing edge of the Farallon plate, unsupported by sea floor spreading along the former spreading axis with the Pacific plate.
+The slab window formed by the subduction of the trailing edge of the Farallon plate, unsupported by sea floor spreading along the former spreading axis with the Pacific plate.
 The Monterey plate nucleated along an ~250 km long segment of the Pacific-Farallon ridge as an oblique rift that was rotated ~25º clockwise from the Pacific-Farallon rift axis [@Atwater1989].
-It’s generation was synchronous with the early stages of Pacific-Farallon plate convergence into the Cordilleran subduction zone along the southern California coastal region, and coincided with transrotational rifting of the continental borderland region and
+Its generation was synchronous with the early stages of Pacific-Farallon plate convergence into the Cordilleran subduction zone along the southern California coastal region, and coincided with transrotational rifting of the continental borderland region and